deseven/telegram-actual-llm-helper/README.md

 - `%ACCOUNTS_LIST%` - list of all accounts from Actual at the time of request
 - `%CATEGORY_LIST%` - list of all categories from Actual at the time of request
 - `%PAYEE_LIST%` - list of all payees from Actual at the time of request
+- `%RULES%` - list of rules from `ruleset/default.rules` or `ruleset/custom.rules` if it exists

+It's pretty much the same for rules, copy `ruleset/default.rules` to `ruleset/custom.rules` and modify it as needed.

 ## Contributing
 Contributions are welcome!
 Feel free to open an issue or submit a pull request.